amoldighe/cacti-add-graph/README.md

-**cacti-cpu-mem-graph.sh** is a shell script for addition cacti graphs for cpu, memory, load average for multiple servers.
+**cacti-cpu-mem-graph.sh** is a shell script for addition of cacti graphs for cpu, memory, load average of multiple servers.
+**cacti-interface-graph.sh** is a shell script for addition of cacti graphs for interface of multiple servers.

 **Usage :**